Bishop Kaun

 Jasper Kange is an American professional wrestler, better known by the ring name Bishop Kaun or Kaun.
 He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is a member of The Demand stable and one-half of the tag team Gates of Agony (GOA).
+He is a former AEW World Trios Champion (with stablemates Ricochet and Toa Liona).

 Early life

 Kange attended the University of Minnesota before transferring to Luther College, where he majored in art and played football for the Luther Norse.
 After graduating, he worked in art and design before deciding to become a professional wrestler after moving to Baltimore.

 Professional wrestling career

 Early career (2017–2018)

 Kaun was trained at the Maryland Championship Wrestling professional wrestling school, debuting in 2017.
 He spent the early years of his career primarily wrestling for Maryland Championship Wrestling, where he won the MCW Tag Team Championship with Malcolm Moses.

 Ring of Honor / All Elite Wrestling (2018–present)

 Shane Taylor Promotions (2018–2021)

 Kaun debuted in Ring of Honor (ROH) in 2018, teaming with Moses as the Soldiers of Savagery.
 In 2021, he and Moses formed the stable Shane Taylor Promotions with Shane Taylor.
 In February 2021, the trio defeated MexiSquad to win the ROH World Six-Man Tag Team Championship.
 They held the title until Final Battle in December 2021 when they lost to the Righteous.